egafni/EventumWebsite/src/eventum_website/md/home.md

 **Consult-to-hire (most popular)**

-* Work with an ML Engineer consultant with an option to hire them full-time at a later date
+* Work with a top 1% ML Engineer on a consulting basis, with an option to hire them full-time at a later date
     * Consultant must also be interested in the full-time hire
 * European ML Engineer:
-    * $45-$75/hr
+    * $40-$75/hr
 * SF/Bay Area ML Engineer:
     * $150+/hr
 * Minimum hours: